-During the period, all the Company's inventory of apartments at the Mamilla Complex in Jerusalem was sold for a total of NIS 72.6 million (excluding VAT).
-Accordingly, the Company recognized a profit in the amount of NIS 14 million from the sale of apartments.
-According to the sale contract an amount of NIS 42.4 million was received in the reporting period and the balance was recorded in the other receivables item as part of current assets.
+In 2020, all the Company's inventory of apartments at the Mamilla Complex in Jerusalem was sold for a total of NIS 72.6 million (excluding VAT).
+Accordingly, in 2020 the Company recognized a profit in the amount of NIS 14 million from the sale of apartments.
+According to the sale contract an amount of NIS 42.4 million was received in 2020 and the balance of NIS 30.2 million (which in the balance sheet as at December 31, 2020 was recorded in the other receivables item as part of current assets) was received in 2021.